growdu/blog/pgsql/replication/pg_walsender.md

   	XLogRecPtr	lastReplayedEndRecPtr;	/* end+1 position */
   	TimeLineID	lastReplayedTLI;	/* timeline */

-  	/*
-  	 * When we're currently replaying a record, ie. in a redo function,
-  	 * replayEndRecPtr points to the end+1 of the record being replayed,
-  	 * otherwise it's equal to lastReplayedEndRecPtr.
-  	 */
   	XLogRecPtr	replayEndRecPtr;
   	TimeLineID	replayEndTLI;
   	/* timestamp of last COMMIT/ABORT record replayed (or being replayed) */ TimestampTz recoveryLastXTime;

-  	/*
-  	 * timestamp of when we started replaying the current chunk of WAL data,
-  	 * only relevant for replication or archive recovery */
   	TimestampTz currentChunkStartTime;
   	/* Recovery pause state */
   	RecoveryPauseState recoveryPauseState;